BrendowPaolillo-dev/TCP_chat/README.md

 ## Run it

+First of all we need to start de server to comunicate between clients: `node server.js`

-In project root folter run the follow command: `yarn install` followed by `yarn start`.
+Now start your client.
+Run the follow command: `yarn install` followed by `yarn start`.